rsalmei/alive-progress/README.md

         time.sleep(.01)
         bar()
 ```

+You can also set it system-wide in `config_handler`.

 Do note that this console is heavily instrumented and has more overhead, so the outcome may not be as fluid as you would expect.